rhysd/unite-redpen.vim/README.md

 - **Why don't you extend [vim-grammarous](https://github.com/rhysd/vim-grammarous)?**

-[vim-grammarous](https://github.com/rhysd/vim-grammarous) has too specific user experience for [languagetool](https://github.com/languagetool-org/languagetool).  [languagetool](https://github.com/languagetool-org/languagetool) is a very powerful grammar checker.
+[vim-grammarous](https://github.com/rhysd/vim-grammarous) has too specific user experience for [languagetool](https://github.com/languagetool-org/languagetool).  [languagetool](https://github.com/languagetool-org/languagetool) is a powerful grammar checker.
 But it is not for proof reading.
 In addition, redpen offers markdown support and provides more powerful Japanese checker.

 ### License